IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 :ShowValidityFilter
 +++++++++++++++++++

-When set to true, the filter for validity of metadata filter is shown in "My Data" page.
+When set to true, the filter for validity of metadata is shown in "My Data" page.
 It is set to "false" by default.